JHUAPL-DTNMA/dtnma-tools/docs/api/mainpage.md

 The following are used for **testing**:

 [Unity](https://github.com/ThrowTheSwitch/Unity)
-: A C unit test fixture and asertion library.
+: A C unit test fixture and assertion library.

 [dtnma-ace](https://github.com/JHUAPL-DTNMA/dtnma-ace)
 : A Python library for processing ARIs and ADMs for built-item testing.